kubeflow/pipelines/frontend/README.md

 swagger-codegen-cli@2.4.7, which you can get [here](https://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/2.4.7/).
-Make sure the jar file is put in the frontend folder on your path with the name swagger-codegen-cli.jar, then run `npm run apis`.
+Make sure the jar file is put in the frontend folder on your path with the name swagger-codegen-cli.jar, then run `npm run apis` for v1beta1 api or `npm run v2apis` for v2beta1 api.

 After code generation, you should run `npm run format` to format the output and avoid creating a large PR.